atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 Currently, AtomOne uses the default `TxFeeChecker` (namely [`checkTxFeeWithValidatorMinGasPrices`]), so the photon module must provide an alternative `TxFeeChecker` implementation, which should:
-- enforce that the fee denom is PHOTON, also by returning a specific error message of the tx fee denom is not the PHOTON (this to improve UX).
+- enforce that the fee denom is PHOTON, and return a specific error message if it does not.
 - make exception for some messages, specifically like `MsgBurn`, because `MsgBurn` is the only way to get PHOTON, so it should accept ATONE as fee token.